generaxion/cookiebot-accessible-template/README.md

 ### 2.5 Embed Cookiebot to website

 1. If you are using WordPress, using [Cookiebot plugin](https://wordpress.org/plugins/cookiebot/) is recommended.
-2. Alternatively copy scripts from **My scripts** tab and follow instructions.
+2. Alternatively copy scripts from **Your scripts** tab and follow instructions.
 3. Remember to add page to cookie declaration.
 For example add link to footer as "Manage cookies" and if you are using WordPress plugin, embed declaration with shortcode `[cookie_declaration]`.
-Otherwise use the declaration JS code from **My scripts** tab.
+Otherwise use the declaration JS code from **Your scripts** tab.
 4. For declaration styling, you might want to copy `src/declaration.css` to your site and enhance it as needed

 ## 3. How to modify?